devdugz/MMM-Fantastical/README.md

 # MMM-Fantastical

 A MagicMirror² module for displaying iCal calendar events in a clean, customizable format.
+(NOTE: I use Fantastical and iCloud Calendar, this method takes your iCloud share link ["https://support.apple.com/guide/icloud/share-a-calendar-mm6b1a9479/icloud"] due to Fantastical not having a share calendar link button currently.)

 ## Features
 - Displays upcoming events from iCal calendars